Ensembl/ensembl-client/src/assets/browser/blackbox/README.md

 ## Naming

-Blackbox is named after the avionics item more properly called the Flight Data Recorder, not the fine Italian House music group.
+Blackbox is named after the avionics items more properly called the Flight Data Recorder and Cockpit Voice Recorder, not the fine Italian House music group, though timing is also important to the implementors of this crate.